What are keywords?

 What is Keyword Searching?

-If you are doing research for a discussion post, a paper, presentation or a speech, using Library A to Z Databases are the place to start.
-Databases will look for the exact words and phrases you type in, so keyword searching is the best strategy for find sources that are related to your topic.
+If you are doing research for a discussion post, a paper, presentation or a speech, Library Search is the place to start.
+Library Search will look for the exact words and phrases you type in, so keyword searching is the best strategy for find sources that are related to your topic.

 How to do keyword searching: